Memorial fund continues to support training in social psychiatry

 In addition to the real-world impact of the PRIME project, the work has been an important learning opportunity for Fiskin.
 "Through this opportunity I met leaders in global mental health, got some great experience analyzing qualitative data, and have learned a whole new skillset," she said.

 The Bertram H. Roberts Memorial Fund and others like it have been critical to the department's training program.

 "The generosity of donors allows us the flexibility to take advantage of unique opportunities as they present themselves and to marshal resources on behalf of worthwhile projects," said John Krystal, MD, the Robert L. McNeil Jr. Professor of Translational Research and chair of Yale's Department of Psychiatry.
 He added, "We are so appreciative of our continued relationship with the Roberts family and all of the donors that make this type of support possible."

 In addition to the generous financial support, Mrs. Roberts recently donated a collection of books for the department's library.
 Many, from her personal collection, were personal gifts from Dr. Redlich.

 The department plans to continue the Bertram Roberts Memorial Lectureship in 2013.

-This Article was submitted by Shane Seger, on Thursday, February 14, 2013.
+This article was submitted by Shane Seger on February 14, 2013.